Returning to C

 C and Assembly

-Now that we know those pitfalls, we can avoid them (or make an informed decision about avoiding/ignoring them).
+Now that we know those pitfalls, we can avoid them (or at least make an informed decision about avoiding/ignoring them).

 Almost always, having an idea what assembly the compiler will write for us is more important that hand-writing that assembly.